Ottermad/ottermad.github.io/_posts/2021-09-05-Introduction-to-Kafka.md

 Therefore, it you have a set of messages you want to make sure are consumed in order when you have to make sure they are assigned to the same partition.
 In practice, this means making sure they all have a common key you can hash to work out what partition they should go to.
 This is often the ID of entity they're related to.
 For example, if you are storing a list of changes to a user you might use the user id as the key.s

 ## Exactly once
+It is also possible to get "exactly-once" semantics using Kafka.
+This means you can guarantee that each message will be processed exactly once.
+This is different to the "at-most-once" or "at-least-once" semantics discussed above.

+To do this you need the ability to process your message and store that you've processed it (normally done by storing the offset) in one operation.
+This way either you process and store it that you've processed it or you do nothing at all.

+There are several ways to go about this.
+If you are using the events from Kafka to update a relational database, you could store the offset in the same database.
+This way you could use a transaction to do your original write and update the offset in one go.

+Alternatively, Kafka itself offers the ability to write a group of messages in a transaction.
+This means you can send several messages to Kafka and either they will all be written or none of them will be.
+This means if you use Kafka to store the output of your processing and to store your offsets you can also achieve exactly once semantics.

+You will also need to have enabled impotency on your writes as discussed above.

 ## Further reading
 * https://www.microsoft.com/en-us/research/wp-content/uploads/2017/09/Kafka.pdf